santiagoolivos/signatureapi-tutorials/powerautomate-generic/how-to-save-deliverables-sharepoint.md

 The automation process follows these steps:

 1. **Trigger:** SignatureAPI trigger starts the flow.
 In this case, the trigger is when the deliverable is generated.
-2. **Save to Sharepoint:** Save the signed document in the correct Sharepoint folder.
+2. **Save to SharePoint:** Save the signed document in the correct SharePoint folder.
 3. **Notify HR:** Send a notification to the HR team with the document details.

 Here’s what your final Power Automate flow will look like: